 So, the CIA had the means, the technology, the minds, and the motives, not to mention a proven track record in the field of expertise.
 They also had the means to effectively make the whole thing "go away" when the experiment was over.

 But if I put my balanced thinking head on, I just cannot fathom two things.
 One, what they had hoped to achieve, and two, what data it was that they were collecting from the machines in that two month period.
 Was it video footage, sound files, pulse rates?
 The technology for sensors at the time might not have been sufficient to get much more than that, and that leads back to question one.

 As far as Steven Roach goes, until he provides evidence, I just cannot accept his version of events, as it just seems to fit too perfectly.

-That leaves option 3, the internet/forum fakers.
-There seems to be a lack of evidence so usually associated with these hoaxes, and with people hopping on the bandwagon, it's getting harder and harder to find the facts.
+That leaves option three, the internet/forum fakers.
+There seems to be a lack of evidence usually associated with these hoaxes, and with people hopping on the bandwagon, it's getting harder and harder to find the facts.

 A couple more interesting facts, Polybius was a Greek historian with an interest in cryptography, the act of hiding words put simply.
 Sinneslöschen is translated by Google translate as "sense delete" or "the meaning deletion."